Cranial nerve X is the longest of the cranial nerves.

 Sensation below the vocal folds of the larynx is carried by the recurrent laryngeal nerves.

-Sensation of the tenth cranial nerve conduct sensation from the larynx, pharynx, skin the external ear and external auditory canal, external surface of the tympanic membrane, and the posterior cranial fossa meninges.
+Sensation of the tenth cranial nerve conducts sensations from the larynx, pharynx, skin the external ear and external auditory canal, external surface of the tympanic membrane, and the posterior cranial fossa meninges.

 Sensation from the larynx travels via the recurrent laryngeal and internal branches of the vagus to reach the inferior vagal ganglion.